 During the dose titration phase dosing will be based on the INR measured on study-specific days, using a standardized dose-titration adjustment based on INR and applied equally between groups.
 The investigator/clinician will know the INR and will be told of the relative change in dose during the dose titration phase (e.g., the DMS would report "Based on your patient's INR, their dose will be increased by 10%").
 If clinicians believe that there are reasons not to follow this recommendation (e.g., a patient has been non-adherent with therapy as a cause of a low INR and the investigator wants them to simply start back on their current dose without increasing the dose, intercurrent event/illness, etc.), the Medical Monitor will be contacted to request a change.
-Discussion between the investigator and the Medical Monitor must occur, and an acceptable warfarin dose will be determined based on the relevant clinical issues.
+Discussion between the investigator and the relevant clinical issues.
 (Please refer to MOP Section 7.F for Medical Monitor contact information).